 Lucky for us, our pseudoinverse calculator is much quicker to use than the formula!
 With your matrix handy, follow these easy steps.

-n×mmatrix.
-So, if your matrix is three numbers tall and two numbers wide, its dimensions are
+- Select your matrix's dimensions.
+A matrix with rows and columns is commonly referred to as an matrix.
+So, if your matrix is three numbers tall and two numbers wide, its dimensions are .

 - Input your matrix's values row-by-row.
 Use the symbolic matrix at the top of the calculator as a reference when deciding which value goes where.